TristanBeaton/BinaryReader/README.md

 # BinaryReader

-Binary Reader a tool for reading binary files.
+BinaryReader is a tool for reading binary files.

 ## Usage